-Although shale gas extraction would seem to be more energy intensive than conventional natural gas extraction due to the physical fracturing needed to free the gas from the rock, Murphy and Hall (2010) do not include a specific EROI for shale gas and there does not currently appear to be any peer-reviewed research specifically focused on shale gas EROI measurement.
+Although shale gas extraction would seem to be more energy intensive than conventional natural gas extraction due to the physical fracturing needed to free the gas from the rock, Yaratani and Matsushima (2014) actually give a mean EROI of 12, which is slightly better than the overall natural gas numbers provided by Murphy and Hall (2010).
 A non-peer-reviewed report posted on the peak oil site The Oil Drum (Friese, 2008) anticipated a fairly rapid EROI decline to break-even.

 Methane Hydrates / Methane Clathrates

 Methane hydrates are molecules of methane locked in water crystals - effectively natural gas in ice.
 These compounds are formed where methane and water are present at low temperatures and high pressure, such as the ocean sediments.
-There is considerable uncertainty about the global resource, with estimates ranging from 35,000 - 35,000,000 trillion cubic feet or 36,000 - 36,000,000 quads (NRC, 2012, 33).
+There are orders of magnitude of uncertainty about the global resource, and since there has been no commercial hydrate production, reserves are only wild guesses.
 But there is unquestionably enormous potential - leading to the oft-stated dream of a 1,000 year supply (NGSA, 2012).

 In addition to the geologic uncertainties about exact quantities of extractable uranium, the actual amount of fission energy available will likely be increased by improved reactor and fuel processing technology in the future.
-The World Nuclear Association (2011) identifies reserves of 5.4 million tonnes, which is slightly above the 4.7 million tonne figure from the International Atomic Energy (IAEA, 2006).
-Using a figure of 360,000 kWh electricity per kg of uranium from the World Nuclear Association (2011) and an EROI range of 5 - 15 yields a nuclear potential of 4,600 - 6,200 quads.
-However, the IAEA indicates that as much as 35 million tonnes may be commercially exploitable, giving a potential energy availability of 34,000 to 40,000 quads.
-It remains to be seen whether the need for cheap electricity ultimately overwhelms all the negatives associated with nuclear power.
+And the development of commercially-viable fusion would be a game changer for the planet.
+But it remains to be seen whether the need for cheap electricity ultimately overwhelms all the negatives associated with nuclear power.

 Renewable Energy Sources